ffhighwind/Path-of-Exile-Filter-Parser/README.md

 This is a parser for Path of Exile's loot filters that performs a simple syntax validation.
 It will not validate Classes, BaseTypes, Prophecies, Enchantments, mods, etc. These validations may be added in the future.

-Neversink's filters are only used as test cases.
-I hold no copyright to them.

 ## Example

 The following code was taken from the ParserExample project.